-Typically, the Helping Parent is responsible for providing a healthy nut/peanut free snack on their scheduled days, making playdough as scheduled, and for clean-up after the program is complete on the day scheduled.
-All families are required to participate.
-The Parent Representatives provide the Helping Parent Calendar in advance to help plan accordingly.
-We have enjoyed the help of mothers, fathers, grandparents, and caregivers.
-Any helping parent who wishes to be present during program time will be required to have completed a Criminal Reference Check and provide the school with an up-to-date immunization form.
+The Helping Parent is responsible for providing snack (see page 18, healthy snacks) they day they are scheduled and for clean-up after the program is complete on the day scheduled.
+All families are required to participate and will be provided with the Helping Parent Calendar in advance to plan accordingly.
+We have enjoyed the help of mothers, fathers, grandparents and caregivers.
+Any helping parent who wishes to be present during program time will be required as a requirement from the Ministry of Education to have completed a Criminal Reference Check and provide the school with an up-to-date immunizations.
+General instructions for the helping parent are included in this handbook.
+(See page 16)